 The Paris Agreement, adopted at the 2015 United Nations Climate Conference, sets out the global framework to limit the rising temperature of the planet and to strengthen the countries' ability to deal with the effects of climate change.
 In order to achieve climate neutrality by the year 2050, the European Commission has laid out several action plans, such as the EU climate adaptation strategy, sustainable finance policies and the raw materials alliance.
-In addition, the EU Non-Financial Reporting Directive provides the legal framework for annual disclosure of non-financial information and, more recently, the EU Taxonomy Regulation establishes a classification system for environmentally sustainable economic activities, laying out definitions to businesses, stakeholders and policymakers on which economic undertakings can be considered environmentally sustainable and requiring companies to disclose, in the annual reports, how environmentally sustainable their economic activities are.
+In addition, the EU Non-Financial Reporting Directive provides the legal framework for annual disclosure of non-financial information and, the EU Taxonomy Regulation establishes a classification system for environmentally sustainable economic activities, laying out definitions to businesses, stakeholders and policymakers on which economic undertakings can be considered environmentally sustainable and requiring companies to disclose, in the annual reports, how environmentally sustainable their economic activities are.
+More recently, as part of the European Green Deal, the EU adopted the Corporate Sustainability Reporting Directive, which requires European large companies and listed issuers to disclose information on their risks and opportunities arising from social and environmental issues, and on the impacts of their activities on people and the environment.
+In the case of Tenaris, the EU Corporate Sustainability Reporting Directive will apply with respect to the Company's 2024 annual report and will replace non-financial disclosure obligations under the EU Non-Financial Reporting Directive.

-Similarly, in response to an increasing investor focus and reliance on climate and ESG-related disclosure and investment, the U.S. Securities and Exchange Commission ("SEC") announced in March 2021 the creation of a Climate and ESG Task Force to identify ESG-related misconduct and potential violations.
-In addition, the SEC included, as one of its 2021 examination priorities, a greater focus on climate and ESG-related risks.
-In March 2022, the SEC proposed rule changes that would require registrants to include certain climate-related disclosures in their periodic reports, including information about climate-related risks that are reasonably likely to have a material impact on their business, results of operations, or financial condition, and certain climate-related financial statement metrics in a note to their audited financial statements.
+Similarly, in response to an increasing investor focus and reliance on climate and ESG-related disclosure and investment, the SEC announced in March 2021 the creation of a Climate and ESG Task Force to identify ESG-related misconduct and potential violations, and in March 2022, the SEC proposed rule changes that would require registrants to include certain climate-related disclosures in their periodic reports, including information about climate-related risks that are reasonably likely to have a material impact on their business, results of operations, or financial condition, and certain climate-related financial statement metrics in a note to their audited financial statements.
+The SEC's proposal on climate-change disclosure has received strong pushback from investors, companies and lawmakers.
+Although the revised rules have not been adopted yet, they evidence the SEC's increased concern and focus ESG-related matters.

-For more information on the impact of climate change legislations, increasing regulatory requirements and extensive technology and market changes, see Item 3.D.
-"Key Information - Risk Factors - Risks Relating to Our Business and Industry - Climate change legislation and increasing regulatory requirements aimed at transitioning to a lower-carbon economy could reduce demand for our products and services and result in unexpected capital expenditures and costs, and negatively affect our reputation."
-For more information on the steps taken by Tenaris to address climate change challenges, see Item 5.
-"Operating and Financial Review and Prospects - Overview - Climate Change".
+For more information on the impact of climate change legislations, increasing regulatory requirements and significant technology and market changes, see "Key Information - Risk Factors - Risks Relating to Our Business and Industry - Climate change legislation and increasing regulatory requirements aimed at transitioning to a lower-carbon economy may reduce demand for our products and services and result in unexpected capital expenditures and costs, and negatively affect our reputation".
+For more information on the steps taken by Tenaris to address climate change challenges, see "Operating and Financial Review and Prospects - Overview - Climate Change".